iceb0y/openvj/doc/deploy.md

 10. Copy `(the-openvj-project)/openvj/src/app/configs/*.ini.default` to `*.ini`

-PS: You can also install dependencies below by yourself without using Vagrant. [installing instructions references](env_links.md)
+PS: You can also install dependencies below by yourself without using Vagrant.
+See [installing instructions references](env_links.md).

 PPS: Due to [a bug of VirtualBox](http://stackoverflow.com/questions/9479117/vagrant-virtualbox-apache2-strange-cache-behaviour), you may need to turn off sendfile (`sendfile off`) in `/etc/nginx/nginx.conf` in the VM.

+PPPS: Do not forget to update submodules when pulling openvj: `git submodule foreach git pull`

 ### Binaries